Science Partnerships Liaison, Terrestrial Ecosystem Research Network (TERN); Science Director, TERN OzFlux

 The ratio of leaf intercellular to ambient CO2 (χ) is modulated by stomatal conductance (gs ).
 These quantities link carbon (C) assimilation with transpiration, and along with photosynthetic capacities (Vcmax and Jmax ) are required to model terrestrial C uptake.
 We use optimization criteria based on the growth environment to generate predicted values of photosynthetic and water-use efficiency traits and test these against a unique dataset.
 Leaf gas-exchange parameters and carbon isotope discrimination were analysed in relation to local climate across a continental network of study sites.
 Sun-exposed leaves of 50 species at seven sites were measured in contrasting seasons.
 Values of χ predicted from growth temperature and vapour pressure deficit were closely correlated to ratios derived from C isotope (δ13 C) measurements.
 Correlations were stronger in the growing season.
 Predicted values of photosynthetic traits, including carboxylation capacity (Vcmax ), derived from δ13 C, growth temperature and solar radiation, showed meaningful agreement with inferred values derived from gas-exchange measurements.
 Between-site differences in water-use efficiency were, however, only weakly linked to the plant's growth environment and did not show seasonal variation.
 These results support the general hypothesis that many key parameters required by Earth system models are adaptive and predictable from plants' growth environments.

-Cleverly, J, Eamus, D, Edwards, W, Grant, M, Grundy, MJ, Held, A, Karan, M, Lowe, AJ, Prober, SM, Sparrow, B & Morris, B 2019, 'TERN, Australia's Land Observatory: addressing the global challenge of forecasting ecosystem responses to climate variability and change', Environmental Research Letters.View/Download from: UTS OPUS or Publisher's site
+Cleverly, J, Eamus, D, Edwards, W, Grant, M, Grundy, MJ, Held, A, Karan, M, Lowe, AJ, Prober, SM, Sparrow, B & Morris, B 2019, 'TERN, Australia's Land Observatory: addressing the global challenge of forecasting ecosystem responses to climate variability and change', Environmental Research Letters, vol. 14, no. 9.View/Download from: UTS OPUS or Publisher's site

 The global challenge of understanding and forecasting ecosystem responses to climate extremes and climate change is addressed in this review of research enabled through environmental research infrastructure (RI) provided by Australia's Terrestrial Ecosystem Research Network (TERN).
 Two primary climatic drivers of ecosystem structure and function in Australia are fire and aridity, to which Australian flora and fauna has shown marked adaptability.
 Australian vegetation shows resilience to climate extremes of flooding rains, droughts and heatwaves such that variability in primary productivity of Australian vegetation has a tangible effect on the global carbon cycle.
 Nonetheless, Australian flora and ecosystems could be vulnerable to projected climate change (e.g., to increasing vapour pressure deficit).
 Refugia are also vulnerable to climate change, with conditions in these areas already near the tipping point for a change in community composition.
 Ensuring genetic diversity during directional change in climate (e.g., increasing aridity) requires proactive approaches to conservation and restoration projects.
 To address these challenges, TERN provides environmental research infrastructure (RI) at three scales of observation: i) environmental monitoring using remote sensing techniques at a landscape and continental scale; ii) a spatially extensive network of ecosystem monitoring plots; and iii) intensely measured sites collecting detailed data on ecosystem processes.
 Through partnerships with international environmental RIs, TERN enables research that addresses global challenges, on the first steps toward the forecasting of ecosystem–climate interactions.